mithunkumarc/learning_node/expressjs/middleware/appuse_example/appuse_all_path.md

+                // this will run validate user on ALL path, all http methods
+                // app.use is middleware
-                // this will run validate user on ALL path, all http methods app.use(validateUser, welcomeUser); // check node console, both callback will run as it is not path specific
+                // below app.use is not path specific, so it runs middlewares validateuser and welcomeuser on all path req app.use(validateUser, welcomeUser); // check node console, both callback will run as it is not path specific